isabelhazan/sitev2/content/posts/inner-peace.md

 Because you need the grade.

 It’s like — NO!
 You need to learn to think.
 Because thinking makes you act effectively in the world.
 Thinking makes you win the battles you under-take — and those could be battles for good things!
 If you can think and speak and write, you are absolutely deadly.
 Nothing can get in your way.
 So, that’s why you learn how to write.
 And I can’t believe people aren’t just told that.
-It’s the most powerful weapon you can possibly provide someone with.” — Jordan Peterson </br>
+It’s the most powerful weapon you can possibly provide someone with.” </br>

 Whether you agree with Jordan Peterson’s ideas or not, one thing we can all agree on is that he believes in what he says.
 The man is one of the most confident and effective speakers when it comes to expressing what he is thinking.
 And that’s because he writes.
 He takes the time to distill his thoughts so carefully that external counsel and efforts to sway him are almost entirely futile unless they have provided a more logical and sound argument than he believes he has.
 He trusts himself and his own opinion because he develops his opinions through deep thought and independent reflection.
 Again, the important point here is not the content of his ideas, but the confidence with which he expresses them.
 Consider the magnitude of the messages we could put into the world if we focused on refining our thoughts as ruthlessly as Jordan Peterson has refined his.